Anthony Cox (musician)

 Anthony Cox (born October 24, 1954) is an American jazz bass player.
 He is known for his work with several leading musicians including Geri Allen, Dewey Redman, Dave Douglas, John Scofield, Pat Metheny, Gary Thomas, Marty Ehrlich, Ed Blackwell, Joe Lovano, and Dave King.

 Early life

 Cox grew up in Minneapolis and attended college at the University of Wisconsin–Eau Claire.

 Career

 Cox plays mainly in the post-bop, avant-garde, and traditional styles, though has been described as "versatile enough to work in any style effectively."
 Peter Madsen wrote that Cox is "open to all kinds of great music from around the world" and that "his bass sound is full of beauty and warmth and his ability to accompany and still add very creative ideas into whatever music he is playing is remarkable.
-He is equally comfortable playing chord changes with a Stan Getz or Kenny Wheeler or playing open music with a Dewey Redman or Geri Allen."
+He is equally comfortable playing chord changes with Stan Getz or Kenny Wheeler or playing open music with Dewey Redman or Geri Allen."